 Things To Do in the Cameron Highlands:

-Travelers with a time constraint will spend two nights and one full day here, or even just take a day trip tour from Kuala Lumpur.
+Travelers with a time constraint usually spend two nights and one full day here, or even just take a day trip tour from Kuala Lumpur.

+- Rent a scooter and exploring the tea plantations yourself.
 One of Malaysia’s claims to fame is Boh Tea.
-You can visit their tea plantation here and see the workers looking after the tea leaf bushes.
-Later, visit their little cafe for a treat and try Boh’s different flavored teas!
+You can visit their Cameron Highlands tea plantation and see the workers looking after the tea leaf bushes.
+Later, visit the Boh Tea cafe for a treat and try different flavored teas!

 Where To Stay in the Cameron Highlands: